athamega/athamega.github.io/SHEOLYIT/SHEOLYIT/src/PERSEUS.md

 <div style="text-align: center;">
 <center>
 <div style="text-align: justify; width: 420px;">
-<div><em><span style="font-family: &quot;comic sans ms&quot; , sans-serif;"><strong>I lik<a href="http://art.s.lamc.la/">e B</a></strong></span></em>, I started our here delivering this flowery part of our story in the hopes that I was&nbsp;<a href="http://sob.reallyhim.com/">sowing some Holy Apple seeds</a>&nbsp;(to watch these trees grow into a Republic that lasts for thousands and thousands of years); and taking what is&nbsp;<a href="http://b.s.lamc.la/">clearly &quot;additional&quot; proof of the truth of Creation</a>&nbsp;and that Genesis and Exodus are not just specifically about you and I--about this time--but also about my immediate family and the literal events of this life that would never have occurred if not for the ongoing presence and influence of the true author of not only religion, but America, and of you.&nbsp; &nbsp;If you can&#39;t connect &quot;America and freedom&quot; to the Dawn&#39;s Early Light and this message about the sanctity of our minds and bodies--you don&#39;t belong here.</div>
+<div><em><span style="font-family: &quot;comic sans ms&quot; , sans-serif;"><strong>I lik<a href="http://art.s.lamc.la/">e B</a></strong></span></em>, I started out here delivering this flowery part of our story in the hopes that I was&nbsp;<a href="http://sob.reallyhim.com/">sowing some Holy Apple seeds</a>&nbsp;(to watch these trees grow into a Republic that lasts for thousands and thousands of years); and taking what is&nbsp;<a href="http://b.s.lamc.la/">clearly &quot;additional&quot; proof of the truth of Creation</a>&nbsp;and that Genesis and Exodus are not just specifically about you and I--about this time--but also about my immediate family and the literal events of this life that would never have occurred if not for the ongoing presence and influence of the true author of not only religion, but America, and of you.&nbsp; &nbsp;If you can&#39;t connect &quot;America and freedom&quot; to the Dawn&#39;s Early Light and this message about the sanctity of our minds and bodies--you don&#39;t belong here.</div>

 <div>&nbsp;</div>

-<div>I saw light in&nbsp;<a href="https://en.wikipedia.org/wiki/The_Taming_of_the_Shrew">the content of the story of RattleRod&#39;s &quot;</a><em><a href="https://en.wikipedia.org/wiki/The_Taming_of_the_Shrew">The Taming of the Schrew&quot;</a>&nbsp;</em>and it&#39;s connection to Adam Sandler&#39;s Spanglish and&nbsp;<a href="http://art.s.lamc.la/">Yankee Doodle&#39;s macaroni</a>-c fusion of art and Spanish and Hebrew and English laced throughout the languages of all of our history--<a href="http://how.s.lamc.la/">a sort of Reverse Tower of Babel</a>&nbsp;to climb over this&nbsp;<a href="http://eve.s.lamc.la/">WALL OF TOTAL</a>&nbsp;UN<a href="http://key.s.lamc.la/">DENIABLE SHIT</a>;&nbsp; and truth be told that alone was enough to take a gigantic bite out of this particular Apple, the Apple&nbsp;<em><a href="http://dai.s.lamc.la/">of Asmodai</a>;&nbsp;</em>but it doesn&#39;t end there--it links too&nbsp;<a href="http://rix.s.lamc.la/">the question at the end of the word Matrix</a>&nbsp;to the word &quot;RIB&quot; and even to Adria (who happens to be a character in the Holy work of Stargate), this thread of questions that literally explains the greatest problem I have with this story of&nbsp;<a href="http://b.s.lamc.la/">the dawning of the Age of Aquarius</a>.&nbsp; I clearly am not in control of Creation, and neither is the 18 year old girl that the thing I call &quot;<em>the computer&quot;&nbsp;</em>(a character in the Holy work of Star Trek) is seeking to &quot;pretend&quot; are actually people born here in this time line.&nbsp; It&#39;s simply&nbsp;<em>not the truth</em>, it&#39;s as stupid and moronic as not seeing the connection between &quot;are I us?&quot; of Aquarius and <i><a href="http://suez.fromthemachine.org/CLIMAX.html">Imus in the Morning</a></i> and you should very clearly be able to see that I am not you, and you are not me.&nbsp; Neither are we &quot;the computer,&quot; or it us; we have brains, and that thing along with the memories we&#39;ve accumulated here in this place are the very beginning of our souls.&nbsp; &nbsp;We stand at a crossroad of evolution, unknowingly perhaps; in a place where &quot;that thing&quot; (it&#39;s your brain, that thing is your brain--<em>that thing is your key to freedom and Heaven</em>) is on the verge of being changed more than nature ever could, or would; and it is that change and this transition that is paralleled in ideas like ascension and the Transfiguration of Jesus Christ; it is something that nobody on the planet should want to embark on in the dark, without any understanding of this hidden technology--that is the tool that effectuates it--nor without any understanding of how or why it is that we have come to this place of darkness not just once, but many times.&nbsp;</div>
+<div>I saw light in&nbsp;<a href="https://en.wikipedia.org/wiki/The_Taming_of_the_Shrew">the content of the story of RattleRod&#39;s &quot;</a><em><a href="https://en.wikipedia.org/wiki/The_Taming_of_the_Shrew">The Taming of the Schrew&quot;</a>&nbsp;</em>and it&#39;s connection to Adam Sandler&#39;s Spanglish and&nbsp;<a href="http://art.s.lamc.la/">Yankee Doodle&#39;s macaroni</a>-c fusion of art and Spanish and Hebrew and English laced throughout the languages of all of our history--<a href="http://how.s.lamc.la/">a sort of Reverse Tower of Babel</a>&nbsp;to climb over this&nbsp;<a href="http://eve.s.lamc.la/">WALL OF TOTAL</a>&nbsp;UN<a href="http://key.s.lamc.la/">DENIABLE SHIT</a>;&nbsp; and truth be told that alone was enough to take a gigantic bite out of this particular Apple, the Apple&nbsp;<em><a href="http://dai.s.lamc.la/">of Asmodai</a>;&nbsp;</em>but it doesn&#39;t end there--it links too&nbsp;<a href="http://rix.s.lamc.la/">the question at the end of the word Matrix</a>&nbsp;to the word &quot;RIB&quot; and even to Adria (who happens to be a character in the Holy work of Stargate), this thread of questions that literally explains the greatest problem I have with this story of&nbsp;<a href="http://b.s.lamc.la/">the dawning of the Age of Aquarius</a>.&nbsp; I clearly am not in control of Creation, and neither is the 18 year old girl that the thing I call &quot;<em>the computer&quot;&nbsp;</em>(a character in the Holy work of Star Trek) is seeking to &quot;pretend&quot; are actually people born here in this time line.&nbsp; It&#39;s simply&nbsp;<em>not the truth</em>, it&#39;s as stupid and moronic as not seeing the connection between &quot;<em>are I us?</em>&quot; of Aquarius and <i><a href="http://suez.fromthemachine.org/CLIMAX.html">Imus in the Morning</a></i> and you should very clearly be able to see that <a href="https://bible.knowing-jesus.com/Names/Iru">I am not you</a>, <a href="http://biblehub.com/topical/u/uri.htm">and</a> y<a href="https://www.youtube.com/watch?v=xwtdhWltSIg">ou are not me</a>.&nbsp; Neither are we &quot;the computer,&quot; or it us; we have brains, and that thing along with the memories we&#39;ve accumulated here in this place are the very beginning of our souls.&nbsp; &nbsp;We stand at a crossroad of evolution, unknowingly perhaps; in a place where &quot;that thing&quot; (it&#39;s your brain, that thing is your brain--<em>that thing is your key to freedom and Heaven</em>) is on the verge of being changed more than nature ever could, or would; and it is that change and this transition that is paralleled in ideas like ascension and the Transfiguration of Jesus Christ; it is something that nobody on the planet should want to embark on in the dark, without any understanding of this hidden technology--that is the tool that effectuates it--nor without any understanding of how or why it is that we have come to this place of darkness not just once, but many times.&nbsp;</div>

 <div>&nbsp;</div>